rydercodes/diabetes_model_classification/README.md

 # Diabetes Prediction Model

 This repository contains code for a machine learning model that predicts the likelihood of a person having diabetes based on various health metrics.
-The model is trained on a dataset containing information about patients, including factors such as glucose level, blood pressure, BMI, etc.
+The model is trained on a dataset containing information about patients, including factors such as `glucose level`, `blood pressure`, `BMI`, etc.

 ## Dataset